 Type "what are phytates" into Site Search for more information.

-All three of these diets recommend high red-meat consumption; even if the total exclusion of all legumes is effective in losing weight, there will be a far greater risk of getting a neoplasm instead.
+All three of these diets recommend high red-meat consumption; even if the total exclusion of all legumes is effective in losing weight, there will be a far greater risk of dying from a neoplasm instead.
+Without the fibre the bacteria in the gut will starve.

 So would you rather die from a heart attack or cancer?

-Personally I am convinced the very-low glycemic response of legumes, with the possible exception of fava beans far outweighs any deleterious effect of the starch for those dieting.
+Personally I am convinced the very-low glycemic response of legumes, with the exception of fava beans if you skin them far outweighs any deleterious effect of the starch for those dieting.
 Cooked with chilis, ginger and garlic they are simply delicious.

 Best of all, legumes have a very high satiety factor; they do not leave you feeling famished mid-morning.
-You won't be reaching for a cookie and a cola.
+You won't be reaching for cookies and a cola.

 Read more about glycemic index[2].

 This simple lentil potage is just a thick vegetable soup with a very low glycemic response; the meat lover can easily add a pork sausage.
-If you believe all the hype about anti-nutrients then simply use green legumes such as lima beans.
+If you believe all the hype about anti-nutrients then simply use green legumes rather than those that have been dried.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.